We are a group of historically inclined enthusiasts who share the goal of reviving european martial arts of former centuries.

 Thursday: Basics Rapier

-In case you are interested: Visiting is free of charge, als well as one trial lesson, and the entry to sabre and/or sword/buckler classes is possible at almost any time.
+In case you are interested: Visiting is free of charge, als well as one trial lesson.
+The entry to sabre classes is always possible, to sword/buckler classes after prior cosultation.
 For Rapier we provide weekend-workshops for beginners, if there are enough people interested, classes start each year at the beginning of Octobre, depending on free places.